mltframework/mlt_web/miscellaneous/OpenGL.md

 filter and movit.overlay simply composites.
 There is nothing at this time that does rotation or skewing.

-Use "melt -query" to get more information about these at this time including properties.
+Use `melt -query` to get more information about these at this time including properties.

 ### For App Developers

-Do not use mlt_image_opengl - that is legacy, deprecated and basically equivalent to rgba24.

-You will want to use !OpenGL as a display mechanism in your app to get the most benefit from this.
-That means you need to create an !OpenGL context for your display and another one that "shares" with it to use with MLT as the "render context."
+You will want to use OpenGL as a display mechanism in your app to get the most benefit from this.
+That means you need to create an OpenGL context for your display and another one that "shares" with it to use with MLT as the "render context."

-You must allocate a "glsl.manager" filter to determine first if the MLT build includes the opengl module.
+You must allocate a "glsl.manager" filter to determine first if the MLT build includes the movit module.
 Next, you need to fire the MLT event "init glsl" on this filter to let MLT test for GL extensions.
 However, it is important that you fire this event when the render context is valid and *current* on the thread on which rendering actually takes place!
 Therefore, there is a new MLT consumer event "consumer-thread-started" that you must handle.
 It is within this handler that you should make the render context current and fire "init glsl" on the glsl.manager.
-See src/modules/qimage/consumer_qglsl.cpp for a simple example.
+See `src/modules/qimage/consumer_qglsl.cpp` for a simple example.

-After firing "init glsl" you can get the int-as-boolean property "glsl_supported" to determine if the !OpenGL subsystem on this computer is adequate.
-Lastly, you should have a consumer "consumer-frame-show" event handler that calls mlt_frame_get_image() or Mlt::Frame::get_image() on the supplied frame argument.
-You can give it any mlt_image_format, but if you want to integrate a GL texture rendered by MLT, then use mlt_image_glsl_texture.
+After firing "init glsl" you can get the int-as-boolean property "glsl_supported" to determine if the OpenGL subsystem on this computer is adequate.
+Lastly, you should have a consumer "consumer-frame-show" event handler that calls `mlt_frame_get_image()` or `Mlt::Frame::get_image()` on the supplied frame argument.
+You can give it any `mlt_image_format`, but if you want to integrate a GL texture rendered by MLT, then use `mlt_image_opengl_texture`.
 The returned image image pointer must be cast to a pointer to GLuint, which contains the texture name.
-If you are using real_time = 1 or -1, then the app's display GL context can be current, but if you are using real_time = 0, then the render context must be current.
+If you are using `real_time` = 1 or -1, then the app's display GL context can be current, but if you are using `real_time` = 0, then the render context must be current.

-Just as the "init glsl" event must be fired on the thread on the glsl.manager filter on the rendering thread, you should also fire "close glsl" on the rendering thread before destroying the !OpenGL context.
+Just as the "init glsl" event must be fired on the thread on the glsl.manager filter on the rendering thread, you should also fire "close glsl" on the rendering thread before destroying the OpenGL context.
 This will make it deallocate any frame buffer, pixel buffer, and texture objects that it has created.
 Typically, you do this inside of a "consumer-thread-stopped" MLT event listener so that it is performed on